 The Pediatric Critical Care Medicine fellowship is an ACGME-accredited three-year fellowship program that seeks to train leaders in the field of pediatric critical care.
 The fellowship provides clinical training in the acute management and coordination of care for critically ill pediatric patients.
 It provides the knowledge, skills and attitudes to prepare fellows to serve as educators and physician scientists who contribute to advances in the field of pediatric critical care medicine.

-Division Chief and Program Director, Critical Care Medicine Fellowship: Jennifer Plant, M.D., M.Ed.
+Program Director, Critical Care Medicine Fellowship: Jessica Signoff, M.D.

 Program Coordinator: Jen Byberg

 UC Davis Children’s Hospital is the tertiary and quaternary care pediatric hospital for children throughout Northern California, western Nevada and southern Oregon.
 It is the region’s only nationally ranked, comprehensive hospital for children.
 UC Davis trainees additionally benefit from integration of the Children’s Hospital within the University Medical Center, as well as the academic environment of the University of California Davis.

 The state-of-the-art pediatric and cardiac intensive care unit at UC Davis Children’s Hospital is a 24-bed mixed unit that treats over 1800 critically ill infants, children, and adolescents each year.
 The PICU/PCICU, staffed by 15 board-certified Pediatric Critical Care faculty, provides the full spectrum of extracorporeal support including ECMO, continuous renal replacement, and apheresis therapies.
 Comprehensive care is available from board-certified physicians in over 30 pediatric subspecialties.